Which place is cheaper, Athens or Kos?

-Kos has a lively atmosphere and nightlife is popular here.
+The people in Kos know how to have a good time.
 For such a small island you'll find a huge party scene during the peak summer months.
 There are almost nightly parties, beach raves, and late night clubs throughout the summer months.
 The bars and clubs are mostly concentrated around a couple of streets in the center of Kos Town, but Kardamena is also a lively party area.
 It's popular with British tourists who head here for the all-night clubs.

-Shoppers can find a variety of stores in both Kos and Athens.
+Shoppers can find a variety of notable stores in both Kos and Athens.

 Plenty of visitors enjoy shopping while in Kos.
 There are a number of traditional items that you can pick up while you're in town.
 Fun souvenirs include jewelry, leather items, and perfumes.

 Athens offers some nice shopping areas.
 Most neighborhoods have a shopping street but head to Ermou Street for some of the city's best shopping.